-From financial discussions and decisions to the specifics of running the house, there is a lot of not-so-romantic ground to covered here.
+From financial discussions and decisions to the specifics of running the house, there is a lot of not-so-romantic ground to be covered here.
 Who will pay the bills?
 Who will fix a clogged toilet?
 Who’s turn is it to take out the trash?
 Who cooks dinner?

-That’s why questions such as can moving in too soon ruin a relationship or does moving together kill a relationship aren’t unfounded.
+That’s why concerns such as can moving in too soon ruin a relationship or does moving together kill a relationship aren’t unfounded.

 Living together can test even the strongest of relationships.
 Moving in with your boyfriend too soon can actually have disastrous consequences.
 You must also spare a thought to what percentage of couples break up after moving in together?
-Statistics suggest that 39 per cent of couples who move in together break up eventually, and only 40 per cent go on to get married.
+Statistics suggest that 39% of couples who move in together break up eventually, and only 40% go on to get married.

-Of these, 21 per cent may just decide to continue living together without feeling the need to legitimatize their relationship through marriage.
+And 21% may just decide to continue living together without feeling the need to legitimize their relationship through marriage.
 The odds of surviving moving in together can be stacked against you if you act on impulse and take this step too soon.

 Related Reading: While Living in With My Partner I Realized I Could Never Marry Her…

 Does moving in together kill a relationship?